-In connection with the agreement to purchase Voortman as described in Note 2.
+In connection with the agreement to purchase Voortman as described in Note 3.
 Business Combinations and Divestitures, the Company entered into a deal-contingent foreign currency contract to hedge the \$440 million CAD forecasted purchase price and a portion of the subsequent expected conversion costs.
 The contract was settled in cash following the completion of the purchase on January 3, 2020.

-A summary of the fair value of derivative instruments is as follows:
+A summary of the fair value of foreign currency and interest rate contracts is as follows: